dariusVassel/phase-4-backend-project/README.md

 # Rails Order Management System

-Fullstack application, with a React frontend and Rails backend, used to
+Fullstack application, with a React frontend and Rails backend, used to handle orders for a Seafood company.

 ## Requirements